 Along with the Roux Center for Environmental Studies, the Bowdoin Scientific Station on Kent Island, and the John and Lile Gibbons Center for Arctic Studies, the SCSC is part of a growing Bowdoin hub enabling student and faculty research into our changing earth and oceans.

 Student and Faculty Research

-During the fall, the SCSC is homebase for Bowdoin’s Marine Science Semester, an immersive program for undergraduates that emphasizes hands-on field work and laboratory research.
+During the fall, the SCSC is homebase for Bowdoin’s Coastal Science Semester, an immersive program for undergraduates that emphasizes hands-on field work and laboratory research.
 Each student completes an independent project using the labs and natural resources of the site.

 Summer is also an active season at the Center.
 Faculty and undergraduates collaboratively pursue research at both the marine lab and dry lab, with experiments ranging from ecological investigations and organismal interactions, all the way to a molecular level.
 Undergraduate researchers are typically supported with generous Bowdoin fellowships.

 While the SCSC is equipped for advanced scientific research and education, particularly in marine biology and oceanography, it accommodates academic and creative pursuits of all kinds.
 Just twelve miles from Bowdoin's Brunswick campus, professors convene classes here to conduct terrestrial ecological surveys, to engage in writing workshops, and to practice symphonies.

 The coastal refuge, which is open to the community from dawn to dusk, includes 2.5 miles of shoreline and a network of well-maintained trails.
 Students come to the center to study or enjoy nature.
 The sailing team is based at the Schiller Center and keeps its fleet of boats at the pier.